|

 - Vaccination see our page on the Vaccination debate.
 Essential

-- Neutering see our Factsheets
+- Neutering see our Factsheets page for information on neutering

-- Identification a collar with a disc and your
+- Identification a collar with a disc and

-contact phone numbers is the minimum legal requirement.
+your contact phone numbers is the minimum legal requirement.
 We recommend micro chipping as its

 permanent.